HeroProtagonist/Locator/readme.md

 ```

 #### Environmental Variables
+> Skip this step if running from .zip file

-For this application the env vars must be created:
+For this application the env variable files must be created:

 - Create a `clientDev.js` and `clientProd.js` file based on the `.client.sample` file: used to access environmental variables from within the client JSX components and JS files.